 More than 200 km downstream from An Giang, Truong Phuc Seafood Company Limited (Canh Dien Hamlet, Long Dien Tay, Dong Hai District, Bac Lieu) is in the same situation.

-"In just six years, we have suffered two landslides," said Deputy Director Hua Hong An, while busy cleaning up the devastation at the factory after a landslide at the beginning of the rainy season.
+"In just six years, we have suffered two landslides," said Deputy Director Hua Hong An while busy cleaning up the devastation at the factory after a landslide at the beginning of the rainy season.

-While businesses are struggling to find ways to live with the erosion, many communities that have lived along the river all their lives are now drifting and scattered, struggling to find a livelihood after the river "starved" and ate away at its banks.
+While businesses are struggling to find ways to live with the erosion, many communities that have lived along the river their entire lives are now drifting and scattered, struggling to find a livelihood after the river "starved" and ate away at its banks.

-Life is unstable
+Life is unstable and slippery

-In 2007, his family moved away from the river for the first time, resettling under a government program, nearly 2 km away from their old home.
+In 2007, his family moved away from the river for the first time, resettling under a government program, nearly 2 kilometers away from their old home.
 Although he regretted it, he knew he had to leave the place he had been attached to for a decade.

 Since moving to a new place far from the riverbank, he had to sell his rice boat and switch to making a living by selling ceramics and porcelain.
-His older brother also left his hometown and went to Ho Chi Minh City to make a living.
+His brother also left his hometown and went to Ho Chi Minh City to make a living.
 Mr. Thom's family's life on the river ended.
 He did not want to leave, but had no other choice.

 "It's a pity to give up, but to keep it is... death," he said.